ppolonik2/ppolonik2.github.io/_pages/teaching.md

 ## Undergraduate mentorship

 I have worked with multiple undergraduate researchers throughout my PhD and postdoc.
-This includes two summers with REU interns, an longer term undergrad/masters student researcher.
-I learned an immense amount about teaching through working with these wonderful people!
+This includes two summers with REU interns, a longer term undergrad/masters student researcher, and others.
+I have learned an immense amount about teaching through working with these wonderful people!